laundmo/HowToKaraoke/README.md

 basically peopel will be able to hear everything you hear with your voice

 beacause teamspeak uses the voicemeeter input **without** AUX you can select that in any other applications that you dont want to transmit

+turning it off is as easy as setting the defaukt device from VoiceMeeter AUX I/O to your desired devices, and then setting the devices in all programms to default (exept teamspeak/whatever you use to talk)